 I just want to explain what you can expect on your third or fourth visit with us.

-As we previously mentioned, the first step of your rehab program is stopping the pain as quickly as possible.
+The first step of your rehab program is stopping the pain as quickly as possible.
 And since we use specialized movements, exercise, and hands-on procedures to accomplish this, our results show very quickly.

 Let’s say it is not the secret that most of our clients come to see us because they feel pain as a result of an injury and they want their pain to go away naturally ASAP.